HFAnalyticsLab/HES_pipeline/doc/process.md

         5. For each 1 million row chunk in a file:
             1. Read in the data, coercing data types
             2. Confirm all headers are present
+            3. Parse data
+            4. Derive new variables
-            3. Write the data to a table in the SQLite database
+            5. Write the data to a table in the SQLite database
-            4. Parse data
-            5. Derive new variables
             6. Log file name, number of records and processing time
     2. Concatenate the list of IDs
     3. Log dataset name, total number of records and total processing time

-~~6.
-Store IDs as a table in the SQLite database~~
+7. Update database
+    1. Flag duplicates in APC, AE and OP datasets
+    2. Update derived variables in APC dataset
+    3.
+8. Create summary tables, save as csv and add to database

 The following diagram describes this process as a flowchart.
 Functions are marked as green squares, user parameters to be input to the pipeline are gold